-- 1) Center for Health Equity, Dr. Noble Maseru, Director - 2) Center for Aging and Population Health, Dr. Anne B. Newman, Director - 3) Center for Healthy Environments and Communities, Dr. Bruce Pitt, PhD, Interim Director - 4) Evaluation Institute, Dr. Mary Hawk and Dr. Todd Bear, Co -Directors - 5) Center for Public Health Practice, Dr. Wendy Braund, Director
+- 1) Center for Health Equity, Dr. Noble Maseru, Director - 2) Center for Aging and Population Health, Dr. Anne B. Newman, Director - 3) Center for Healthy Environments and Communities, Dr. Bruce Pitt, PhD, Interim Director - 4) Evaluation Institute, Dr. Mary Hawk and Dr. Todd Bear, Co -Directors - 5) Center for Public Health Practice, Dr. Wendy Braund, Director - 6) Center for LGBT Health Research, Dr. Ron Stall, Director

-General administration of the Department is carried out by the chairperson (Steven M. Albert), the Associate Chair for Science and Research (Mary Hawk), the Associate Chair for Administration (Jessica Burke) and the Department Administrator (Sue Cotter) in conjunction with the Executive Committee.
-Additional standing faculty committees are the Doctoral Committee, the MPH Admissions and Student Performance Committee, and the MPH Curriculum Committee.
+General administration of the Department is carried out by the chairperson (Steven M. Albert), the Associate Chair for Science and Research (Ronald Stall), the Associate Chair for Administration (Jessica Burke) and the Department Administrator (Sue Cotter) in conjunction with the Executive Committee.
+Additional standing faculty committees are the Doctoral Committee, the MPH Admissions and Student Performance Committee, the MPH Curriculum Committee, Authorship Committee, and Grant Review Committee.
 Extensive research is carried out by individuals and groups of faculty as well as through partnerships with other departments, schools, and universities and communities.